The difference between CPD and a Qualification

 This is the site of Dixon Training and the experienced staff there will be delivering these courses and building the network of Centres around the UK.

 However, in the pipeline we’re also looking to running various upgrade courses to assist those previously trained, so that they can work to earn the Qualification.
-We believe this will be the consumer choice for an Appliance Repair.
+We believe this will be the consumer choice for a Trusted Appliance Repairer.

 When a skilled repairer lives near you not only does that provide work and services for the local community, it does a whole lot more to help deliver a sustainable planet.